BTNeandertha1/BTDiablo/README.md

 - Bad Loot replaced with Nodrop in Insanity Difficulty
 - Blood Mana Removed From Enemies
 - Changed Monster Pool in rifts
+- Fixed a bug where you couldnt have bone armor and sorceress freezing armors at the same time

 ## Characters
 - Walking is the same as running